Every cleft of willow has its own unique properties.

 The manufacturing process

-The willow has to be compressed to produce a hard surface to
+The willow is compressed to produce a hard enough surface to

 After pressing, the splice is cut into the shoulder end of the blade to

+accept the handle.
 The cleft is then expertly shaped using drawknives,

 spokeshaves and wooden block planes.
 A radial blockplane is used to

-shape the flanks on the finback.
+shape the flanks on the Finback.
 The handle is shaped using a rasp

 taking care to create that classic oval handle.
 The shoulders and blade

 are now sanded on inflatable sanding drums.
 Hand sanding with three

 grades of sandpaper achieves a very high finish.
-The edges of the bat are
+The edges of the bat

 The bat is then held between centres whilst the handle is bound using